Short answer

 Safety-first warnings

-Warning readers about fake token contracts, fake support pages, seed phrase requests, and lookalike domains.
+Warning readers about fake token contracts, fake support pages, seed phrase requests, and lookalike domains that target early-stage token communities.

 Not allowed